Enacted in February 1999, most recently revised in February 2020.

 In the reference list, the references should be numbered and listed in order of appearance in the text.
-References should be listed in English according to NLM style (https://www.nlm.nih.gov/bsd/uniform_requirements.html).
+The number of references should be 40 or less for an original article except for manuscripts on the structural equation model and review articles.
+References should be listed in English according to the NLM style ( https://www.nlm.nih.gov/bsd/uniform_requirements.html ).
 Full journal name should be written with first letters of important words should be capitalized.
-If a DOI (Digital Object Identifier) has been assigned to the reference article, authors should include it end of the page numbers of reference article.
+If a DOI (Digital Object Identifier) has been assigned to the referenced article, authors should include it at the end of the page numbers of the referenced article.

 References examples form: